Jan9103/atrea/README.md

 ![screenshot](https://jan9103.github.io/atrea/media/00.avif)

-## Project status

-* Currently it is in alpha (the base-functionality exists in a buggy state).
-* Due to the problems with the concept and the early stage of the project i might abandon it.

 ## Getting started

 * [quick start](./docs/quick_start.md)
 * [slow start](./docs/slow_start.md)

+## Project status

+* Currently it is in alpha (all the base-functionality exists).
+* Since i have everything i personally need my focus has shifted (for now).

+### Planned things

+* Easier installation
+* UI improvements (more links, nicer looking, more "load more", loading symbols, etc)
+* Collect more data (subscribers, VIPs, MODs, etc)
+* More / Better Algorithms
+* Stabilisation of API
+* More caching, Incremental conversions, etc
+* Etc

+There is a bunch more ideas and details, but i don't want to nail that down.

 ## Legal